craffel/remixavier/README.md

 This repository contains code for correcting timing and channel distortion across audio signals with content in common.
 In other words, it can take two related audio files, align them in time, and (approximately) correct for any difference in channel.

+## Python code

+The Python code in this repository implements the techniques described in the paper "Estimating Timing and Channel Distortion Across Related Signals" (see "Reference" below).
-The python script ``remixavier.py`` is a GUI app which faciliates the process of extracing sources from a mixed audio signal given the sources which should be removed.
+The script ``remixavier.py`` is a GUI app which faciliates the process of extracing sources from a mixed audio signal given the sources which should be removed.
 This setting often arises when a musician releases only an instrumental or a cappella mix of a song, but not both, and you want to either remove or isolate the vocals using the provided a cappella or instrumental mix (respectively).

 ### Reference